zang-cloud/zang-java/README.md

                     .sendSmsMessage(
                             "(XXX) XXX-XXXX",
                             "(XXX) XXX-XXXX",
-                            "This is an SMS message sent from the Zang Java helper!
+                            "This is an SMS message sent from the Avaya CPaaS Java helper!
 Easy as 1, 2, 3!", null, null, null);
             System.out.println(sentSmsMessage.getStatus());
         } catch (ZangException e) {